alonilk2/EAmobile/README.md

 # URL: https://eamobileisrael.com

-Website made using the following technologies:
+A responsive website made using the following technologies:
 1) React.JS
 2) Node.JS and Express.JS
 3) Bootstrap